 Contemporary Models of Practice for Teaching PE

-Friday, 16 August 2019 (Week 4, Term 3)
+Friday, 1 November 2019 (Week 3, Term 4)

-Click here for the event flyer
+Click here for flyer/hard copy registration

 Cancellation Policy: Notice of cancellation received more than 48 hours before the event will incur a standard $50 administration processing fee, any registration fees received in addition to this amount will be refunded.
 For cancellation notice received less than 48 hours before the event, registration fees unfortunately cannot be refunded.